Know Before You Go

 Highway closures and travel restrictions:

-As of September 22 at noon: Highway 97 north of Summerland will open for two lanes of traffic, one in each direction.
+Highway 97 north of Summerland is open for two lanes of traffic, one in each direction.
+It will occasionally be closed for brief periods due to ongoing construction efforts.

-Crews have completed temporary work to allow traffic access through the site after the section of highway was closed Aug.
-28, 2023 because of a rockslide.
-Since Sept.
-11, the highway has been operating with single-lane-alternating traffic as crews worked to stabilize the hillside.
+Crews have completed temporary work to allow traffic access through the site after the section of highway was closed August 28, 2023 because of a rockslide.

 Ministry of Transportation and Infrastructure contractors built a lock-block wall to protect the highway from falling rock.
 In addition, a 150-metre berm between the lock-block wall and the bottom of the slope was constructed to temporarily address slope movement.
 Construction of permanent stabilization measures will continue.